Football On This Day – 1st June 2007

 finished bottom of the SPL with crowds dropping to as low as 431, were

-demoted to the fourth tier and then went into liquidation shortly after
+demoted to the fourth tier because of the financial problems, and then went into liquidation shortly after

 resigning from the Scottish League.
 Tragic!